craftysyntax/hatchet/README.md

 yarn
 ```

-Update lne 15 of vite.config.js with the url you are using
+Update line 15 of vite.config.js with the url you are using
 ```
 valetTls: 'YOUR_URL'
 ```